Helping or Hurting Animals?

 • The dog kennels are more than 40 years old and do not work properly, repeatedly causing injury to animals, staff and volunteers.
 Due to understaffing and kennel drains that do not function properly, dogs are left standing in their own urine and feces for hours.

-• The current MCSPCA President has been on the board of directors for more than 20 years.
+• The current MCSPCA Board President has been on the board of directors for more than 20 years.
 Has she really been completely unaware of the cruel treatment to animals and staff - or has she just been turning a blind eye?

 • They do not employ a single professional dog trainer or behavioral specialist, so large dogs, like German Shepherds, Rottweilers and Bully breeds are frequently euthanized without a proper health or behavioral assessment.